keu/docs/learn/airflow-kafka.md

     ![Producer logs](/img/guides/confluent-produced-tasks.png)

-:::tip
+:::info

-If you are using a Kafka cluster that is running locally on your machine you will need to adjust the `connection_config` parameter.
+If you are using a Kafka cluster that is running on your local machine, you will need to adjust the `connection_config` parameter in this example.
 To connect to the [Kafka quick start](https://kafka.apache.org/documentation/#quickstart) cluster when running Airflow in Docker, set the following properties in your Kafka cluster's `server.properties` file:

 listeners=PLAINTEXT://:9092,DOCKER_HACK://:19092
 advertised.listeners=PLAINTEXT://localhost:9092,DOCKER_HACK://host.docker.internal:19092
 listener.security.protocol.map=PLAINTEXT:PLAINTEXT,DOCKER_HACK:PLAINTEXT

-while using `"bootstrap.servers":"host.docker.internal:19092"` and `"security.protocol": "PLAINTEXT"` as your `connection_config`.
-Learn more in [Confluent's documentation](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/#scenario-5).
+Then add `"bootstrap.servers":"host.docker.internal:19092"` and `"security.protocol": "PLAINTEXT"` to your `connection_config` parameter in the DAG.

 :::

 ## Step 3: Add a consumer task

-With the ConsumeFromTopicOperator Airflow is able to consume messages from topics.
+The ConsumeFromTopicOperator enables Airflow to consume messages from topics.

-1. Add the following import statement to the `kafka_example_dag_1`.
+1. Add the following import statement to `kafka_example_dag_1`.

     ```python
     from airflow_provider_kafka.operators.consume_from_topic import ConsumeFromTopicOperator
     ```

-2. In the `kafka_example_dag_1` add the following code below the `producer_task`.
+2. Add the following code after the `producer_task` in `kafka_example_dag_1`.

     ```python
     consumer_logger = logging.getLogger("airflow")